ElsevierSoftwareX/SOFTX_2020_238/doc/source/gstlal-inspiral/tutorials/offline_analysis.rst

 The steps to produce the full analysis dag file are:

- 1. Analysis variables defined at the top of offline Makefile
+ 1. Set analysis variables defined at top of offline Makefile.
- 2. Generate frame cache, segments, vetoes, and tisi files
+ 2. Generate frame cache, segments, vetoes, and tisi files.
- 3. Generate/copy template bank and then split this into sub-banks
+ 3. Generate/copy template bank and then split this into sub-banks.
- 4. Run gstlal_inspiral_pipe to produce offline analysis dag
+ 4. Run gstlal_inspiral_pipe to produce offline analysis dag and sub files.

-The information contained within this page is based off the O2 BNS test dag, an offline analysis focused on 100,000s centered around GW170817.
+The information contained within this page is based off the O2 BNS HL test dag, an offline analysis focused on 100,000s centered around GW170817.
 The dag used to perform the analysis can be produced using a `Makefile <https://git.ligo.org/lscsoft/gstlal/blob/master/gstlal-inspiral/share/O3/offline/O2/Makefile.BNS_HL_test_dag_O2>`_ that generates most of the required files.
 This tutorial will just cover the HL detector pair configuration, though a HLV Makefile can be found `here <https://git.ligo.org/lscsoft/gstlal/blob/master/gstlal-inspiral/share/O3/offline/O2/Makefile.BNS_HLV_test_dag_O2>`_.
 In this tutorial we detail each stage of the Makefile needed to run an offline analysis.

 Analysis variables defined at the top of offline Makefile
 ---------------------------------------------------------